davetron5000/faas-is-a-what-now/markdown/operations.md

 )
 ```

-Deployed as a bunch of managed free functions, we likely don't need any of that.
+When we design our system as functions responding to events, all of which is managed by the cloud services provider, it gets
+simpler and we don't need very much custom tracing junk:

 !GRAPHVIZ function_architecture.png "Our system as functions"
 digraph faas {